ntrrg/ntgo/CONTRIBUTING.md

 2. Do any change you need to do and add the respective tests.

-3. (Optional) Run `./mage ci` at the project root folder to verify that everything is working.
+3. (Optional) Run `./mage ci:race` (or `./mage ci:default` if your platform doesn't support the Go's race conditions detector) in the project root folder to verify that everything is working.

 4. Create a [pull request][Pull Request] to the `master` branch.